33-35 Belmont Road,

 It re-opened as the Lido Cinema on 24th January 1938 with Sonja Henie in “One in a Million”.
 The Lido Cinema was closed on 6th June 1959 with William Holden in “Streets of Laredo” and “The Buckskin Lady”.

 In 1960, a new facade was added and it re-opened as a theatre & cabaret club named the Wookey Hollow.
 This was closed in 1982 when it was damaged by a fire.
 Repairs were carried out, and it re-opened as a fun bar/nightclub, again known as the Wookey Hollow.
-It operated into the early-1990’s, but has since closed and been demolished.
-A kitchen fittings centre now operates on the site.
+It operated into the early-1990’s, but has since closed.
+A kitchen fittings centre now operates in the much altered building.

 Just login to your account and subscribe to this theater